KTGM

-KTGM (channel 14) is a television station in Tamuning, Guam, serving the U.S. territory as an affiliate of ABC.
-It is owned by Sorensen Media Group and operated by Lilly Broadcasting alongside low-power Fox affiliate KEQI-LD (channel 22).
-The two stations share studios on 111 Chalan Santo Papa in Hagåtña (Agana); KTGM's transmitter is located in the heights of Barigåda (Barrigada).
+KTGM (channel 14, cable channel 7) is a television station in Tamuning, Guam, serving the U.S. territory as an affiliate of ABC and Fox.
+The station is owned by Lilly Broadcasting.
+KTGM's transmitter is located in the heights of Barigåda (Barrigada), Guam; master control and most internal operations are based at Lilly Broadcasting's headquarters on State Street in downtown Erie, Pennsylvania.

+KEQI-LD (channel 22) is a low-power translator of KTGM.

 History

+The FCC opened an application for UHF channel 14 on September 24, 1982, the first low power application in Guam.
+Guahan Airwaves got its bid approved in November 1983 and had until November 9, 1984 to start its transmissions.

-KTGM signed on the air at 7 p.m. on October 29, 1984, owned by Guahan Airwaves, with facilities at the Atlantica Guam building in Upper Tumon, under the callsign K14AM. broadcasting on NTSC analog channel 14.
+K14AM signed on the air at 7 p.m. on October 29, 1984, owned by Guahan Airwaves, with facilities at the Atlantica Guam building in Upper Tumon, under the callsign K14AM. broadcasting on NTSC analog channel 14.
 It was Guam's second commercial TV station after KUAM-TV had signed on 28 years prior, and the first TV station of any kind on Guam in nearly 14 years since PBS member KGTF's sign on.
 Initially an independent operation carrying multilingual programming to cater to the island's diverse ethnicities in addition to hoteliers and telecommunications workers, as well as classic movies in English, in July 1985 it started adding CNN programming in late August 1985 after an agreement signed in early July.
 In 1986, it held a two-way satellite link with the Japanese public broadcaster NHK, the first involving the territory.
 That same year, it started relaying sports coverage live by satellite.
 By April 1987, K14AM (TV14) had carried CNN all day long.

 The pre-existing format as a news channel began to pose economic challenges, as advertising sales were proven to be insufficient.
 The news department that was set up as an independent station was shutting down per an announcement made in May 1987.
 It resumed operations on October 24, 1987, after being off the air on cable for seven weeks, this time under the callsign KTGM, which is still in use.
 KTGM continued to carry CNN programming; by early 1988, the station had become a primary ABC affiliate, by the time of its coverage of Super Bowl XXII and the 1988 Winter Olympics, but in the beginning also had a secondary CBS affiliation, which it shared with KUAM-TV.